Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - If you have the Martial Arts or Unarmored Defense features, your legionaries also have these.
 Your legionaries don't inherit any other class features or feats from you.
 - Your legionaries can be of a different race than you and have their own racial traits.
 However, their ability scores are unchanged by their race (and racial traits that grant a feat don't work for them).
 - In combat they your legionaries their turn immediately after yours.
+- Each legionary can make only 1 attack per turn (If they cast a spell that makes multiple attacks, such as Scorching Ray, any attacks after the first are wasted).
 - If you have spell slots your legionaries have half as many spell slots, starting with all your 1st level spell slots and counting upwards.
-- Each legionary can make only 1 attack per turn (If they cast a spell that makes multiple attacks, such as Scorching Ray, any attacks after the first are wasted).
-- Your legionaries .
+For the purpose of cantrip scaling, the legionaries are 1st level.
+- Your legionaries know the same spells as you do, but can only cast spells they have spell slots for.
+(No ritual casting or scroll casting)

 ### Perfect Command
 At 22nd level, *the banner of the legion exudes such unity, that even the untrained begin moving in perfect formation.*